 - Learn about undergraduate research opportunities in faculty labs on the EUReKA website

 When Searching for Summer Research Experiences

 - Start your search as early as possible; opportunities are usually posted in the fall for the following summer

 - Keep track of job deadlines; many programs close applications between December and February

 - Make sure to leave enough time to gather and send letters of reference

 - Attend Baylor's Scholar's Day to learn about past research projects

 - Attend any available seminars on undergraduate research in your department

 - Talk with students in your major to learn about how to get involved and places that you can apply

-- Volunteer to work in a Baylor lab or for local agencies
+- Volunteer to work for local agencies

 - Learn about internships and other research opportunities on the BURST website